joaomarceloods/cardapiooo/README.md

 - `src/database/*`

-### Next.js Server Actions

-Introduced in Next.js 13, this feature enables handling form submissions with a server-side function, not having to create an API endpoint.
-This is very handy because it reduces a lot of boilerplate code, specially JSON serialization steps.

-I used that feature in the "new business" form:

-- `src/app/admin/business/new/page.tsx`
-- `src/app/admin/business/new/actions.tsx`

 ### Vercel Blob

 Vercel Blob is a cloud-based file storage solution by Vercel.
 I wanted to try it because it's tightly integrated with Vercel, where I'm hosting the app.